laytenter/Insider-London/london/company-visits/index.md

 - Finance Made Simple – specially created for those new to finance, this is the first step to understanding how money operates in a business.
 From raising investment to monitoring cashflow, it’s time to de-mystify!
 - Defining Leadership - exploring crucial characteristics of successful leadership and their practical application to honing negotiating and influencing skills.

-Get in touch via [contact@insider-london.co.uk](mailto:contact@insider-london.co.uk) to start creating your perfect educational package.
+Get in touch via [contact@insiderlondon.com](mailto:contact@insiderlondon.com) to start creating your perfect educational package.